Why You Need Copper in Your Skincare Regime?

 Copper as an Anti-Ageing Agent

-Crammed with very strong antioxidant and cell-forming properties, Copper fights free radicals and it’s the main reason for the formation of fine lines which helps in the production of new and healthy skin cells that replace old, dull cells.
+Crammed with very strong antioxidants and cell-forming properties, Copper fights free radicals and it’s the main reason for the formation of fine lines which helps in the production of new and healthy skin cells that replace old, dull cells.
 Hence we can say that it is associated with slowing down the skin ageing process by reducing fine lines and playing a critical role in boosting collagen and elastin production.

 Benefits of Copper Peptides in Skincare